Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 SPRINGSTEEN: Yes.

-GROSS: And the occasion is the publication of his new memoir, "Born To Run."
-We're going to take a short break here, and then we'll be right back.
+GROSS: We're going to take a short break here, and then we'll be right back.
 This is FRESH AIR.

 GROSS: This is FRESH AIR.
 And if you're just joining us, my guest is Bruce Springsteen.
 But as I've said, we're really a guest in his home studio.